Asosiy tarkibga o'tish

 export { default as HomePage } from './ui/home-page';

-Create a root for this page inside the app layer:
+Create a route for this page inside the app layer:

 β”œβ”€β”€ src